ariana-horvath/Polynomial_Calculator/README.md

 The main objective of this project is to design and implement a polynomial calculator with a dedicated graphical interface through which the user can insert polynomials, select the mathematical operation (i.e. addition, subtraction, multiplication, division, derivative, integration) to be performed and view the result.
-Consider the polynomials of one variable and integer coefficients.
+It considers the polynomials of one variable and integer coefficients.

 The user introduces one or two polynomials (depending on the operation) in the text fields in the form: